johannesgiorgis/100-days-of-code/log.md

 I will continue to make my changes tomorrow and move to the next chapter on testing tomorrow.

 **Link(s) to work**: [Getting back to working version of app](https://github.com/johannesgiorgis/talkpython/tree/working-version/data-driven-web-apps-with-flask)

+### Day 13: Monday, March 2nd, 2020

+**Today's Progress**: The past couple of days I hit a snafu with Github related to hiding my email and ensuring that Github wouldn't allow me to push a commit to expose this private email.
+I did some work on Saturday before I got sidetracked but decided not to log it as it wasn't really a full hour.
+I continued my work on Talk Python's Building Data Driven Web Applications with Flask, SQLAlchemy & Bootstrap.
+I extended view models to the rest of the view methods in the application, ensured it was working again via using another branch and now I started working on the next chapter, _Testing Web Apps_.

+**Thoughts**: Implementing the rest of the view models helped me further understand how they work.
+Again, I'd like to build a similar proejct on my own and implement them to ensure I really understand them.
+They are quite a nice way to further clean and organize your code.
+I really like that Michael is very organized in his approach to his projects.
+Getting into the later parts of this course and covering topics such as testing and deployment are very exciting.
+Writing down the concepts as I go for later review and reinforcement continues to be helpful.

+**Link(s) to work**: [Getting started with testing](https://github.com/johannesgiorgis/talkpython/tree/47f054390aad67be86122cabde9015d81b92dc27/data-driven-web-apps-with-flask)